Andrewodwyer/Star-academy/README.md

 - The next obvious next step would be to have a game or video showing the winner leading the mission.

-## Javasript

-- Endgame function:
-The game had no parameters to finish, it would go on and on indefinitely.
-To make the game more interesting it needed a finish line, an overall winner and loser.
-To accomplice this I created a function.
-It needed to do a number of things.
-It needed to stop when one person reached the score of 5, so I made a variable winningScore and set it = to 5.
-I used an if, else to see first if the playerScore was 5.
-If it was = to 5, an alert with a message “You Win!” was displayed. else alert “You Loose”.
-This function also had to reset all the scores, and text back to it’s original state.

-- playerHand
-To change the players hand in the centre of the screen so you can see what you have selected, I make the id player-hand a variable playerHand_img (img to recognise it was an image) using the getElementById.
-I added this variable to the function "main" that is an addEventLister for button clicks.
-Each button, Rock, Paper and Scissors had separate buttons so it was a matter of adding the following line for each button eg, playerHand_img.src = ‘assets/images/circle_scissors_left.png' (scissors button in this case)
-.src to find it on the DOM

-- computerHand
-The computer-hand was more difficult to show, as this was a random number.
-I made a variable computerHand_img like I did with playerHand but this time I had to add computerHand_img.src to the game function.
-The line was similar to the playerHand playerHand_img.src = ‘assets/images/circle_(scissors)_left.png’ however the middle section had to be changed each time.
-I accomplished this by utilising ${computerChoice}.
-The line now reads like this: computerHand_img.src = `assets/images/circle_${computerChoice}_left.png`;
-Another option was the make the computer hand face the other way so it was positioned facing the players hand.
-I horizontally flipped the 3 hands in photoshop, named then _right and uploaded then, The javascript could now use those images.

 ## Testing